Ameobea/web-synth/README.md

 I currently have no documentation or tutorials or anything for helping people learn and make use of this tool.
 Once I get things into a more cohesive state, I will spend the time to build that.

-For some demos of what this tool can do, check out these videos:
+For some other quick demos of what this tool can do, check out these videos:

 - https://twitter.com/Ameobea10/status/1330014698125754368?s=20
 - https://twitter.com/Ameobea10/status/1325234292151119873?s=20